AI Workflows

 • Connection Lines - Visual indicators showing relationships between steps

-• Step Numbers - Sequential identifiers for referencing
+• Step Numbers - Sequential identifiers for referencing:

 • Warning Indicators - Highlight when steps are unused or have configuration issues